Asus Laptop

 Remove all screws securing the heat sink.

-A photo of the remaining parts.
+Close-up of the remaining parts.

-The South Bridge
+The South Bridge chip.

 LOL, and the screen?
-What you showed is pretty straight forward, but the screen may require prying.
+What you showed is pretty straightforward, but the screen may require prying.

-You can try to remove the screen and write a guide or register a contributor account and publish your guides.
+You can try to remove the screen and write a guide, or register a contributor account and publish your guides.

-Is the chassis (black part) die cast or plastic?
+Is the chassis (black part) die-cast or plastic?

 Thanks, very helpful.